 Unplanned treatment on a temporary visit to England

-If you're a visitor from an EU country and you fall ill or have a medical emergency during your temporary stay in England, you can continue to use your European Health Insurance Card (EHIC).
+If you're a visitor from an EU country and you fall ill or have a medical emergency during your temporary stay in England, you can use your European Health Insurance Card (EHIC).

 Your EHIC will cover you for treatment that becomes medically necessary during a visit to England, until you return to your country.
 It also covers you for the treatment of pre-existing medical conditions and for routine maternity care, providing the reason for your visit is not specifically to give birth or receive treatment.